dmbarbour/wikilon/docs/ApplicationModel.md

 ## Robotic Reflection, Metaprogramming, and Maintenance

-Awelon Object (AO) lacks a direct mechanism for reflection on the dictionary.
+Reflection entangles.
+With reflection, a function's behavior and meaning will change based on relationships that are subtle or implicit.
+Often, changes won't happen until the future, while integrating what probably should be unrelated code.
+Unit testing, modularity, separate compilation, and portability of behaviors into a new codebase are resisted by reflection.

-Reflection has severe disadvantages.
-It tends to entangle behavior without obvious or current relationships between them.
-Rather than directly implementing reflection, I'd prefer to model first-class values, objects, and collections thereof over which we can explicitly model reflection.
-As an extreme case, it is feasible to model an AO dictionary as an object within an AO dictionary.
+By design, Awelon Object (AO) lacks any direct mechanism for reflection.

-However, when reflection is convenient, we can model it as a dictionary application - either as part of an IDE, or as an autonomous software agent.
-The latter case is similar to the 'bots' people script to write wikis, except that we maybe can push most of the scripting into the dictionary itself.
-A trivial bot might periodically scan our dictionary and rebuild a `category:foo` word that lists all the words attributed with `[{&category:foo}]%`.
-More sophisticated bots might be guided by attributes or annotations to automatically apply user-defined functions to the dictionary.
+However, it is possible to *model* reflection.
+For example, we can model objects that carry some metadata about their purpose and type.
+We can model a database with pages of code.
+We can model an entire AO dictionary as an object within an AO dictionary, and reflect on that.
+By explicitly modeling collections of code and the compilers, we gain a useful ability to isolate, test, and port specific configurations.

-Standardizing reflection could mitigate the code bloat.
-We would be able to delete automatically defined words upon export and regenerate them on import.
-However, before I'm willing to standardize, we'll need to discover a model for reflection that is very simple, extensible, deterministic, and incremental-update friendly.
+It is also feasible to implement reflection as part of an IDE or robot.
+It is not unusual for people to develop independent autonomous software agents to maintain some aspect of natural language wikis.
+For a dictionary of structured code, developing a bot should be easier.
+Also, it is feasible to push more reflection logic into the dictionary itself.
+Though, ensuring nice properties (e.g. that the resulting codebase is stable and deterministic, that updates are incremental and cache-friendly) remains a challenge.

 ## Purity of Dictionary Applications